n-fisher/affinipay-project/README.md

 - Additionally, I had made the redux store keep track of prior lookups to eventually reference that cache over repeated API calls.
 I didn't have time to build the cache read aspect, but that would be one of my next steps.

-- Finally, I did break spec by not making the navbar items click-to-searchable.
+- I did break spec by not making the navbar items click-to-searchable.
 Next steps would be abstracting some of the ContentBody code and using it in the header items as well.

 - I broke best practices a little bit between a shoehorned onclick in App.tsx to clear the popup, and a general clearing of all textarea selectionRanges inside a reducer that shouldn't have side effects.
 Again, those would be some of my next to-dos given more time.

+- Finally I didn't write tests as I had hoped to.
+In a longer timeframe they would also be prioritized.

 ### But what I'm excited about outside of spec: